-For the compliance test, signaling group 6 is created inbound calls from the service provider and is configured as follows:
+For the compliance test, signaling group 1 is created for inbound calls and is configured as follows:

 - Set the Group Type field to sip. - Set the IMS Enabled field to n. - Set the Transport Method to the recommended default value of tls (Transport Layer Security).
 For ease of troubleshooting during testing, the compliance test is conducted with the Transport Method set to tcp The transport method specified here is used between the Communication Manager and Avaya SBCE. - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port instead of the default well-known port value.
 (For TLS, the well-known port value is 5061).
 The compliance test is conducted with the Near-end Listen Port and Far-end Listen Port set to 5080 (the well-known port value for TCP is 5060). - Set the Peer Detection Enabled field to n. - Set the Near-end Node Name to procr.
 This node name maps to the IP interface of procr defined in Section 5.3. - Set the Far-end Node Name to AvayaSBCE.
-This node name maps to the IP address of Avaya SBCE as defined in Section 5.3. - Set the Far-end Network Region to the IP network region 3 defined for the service provider in Section 5.5. - Set the Far-end Domain to blank. - Set the DTMF over IP field to rtp-payload.
-This setting enables Communication Manager to send DTMF transmissions using RFC 2833. - Set Enable Layer 3 Test? to n.
-This setting disables Communication Manager to send out OPTIONS heartbeat to Avaya SBCE on the incoming trunk group.
-Communication Manager will use ICMP ping as an alternative to check the status of the far end system.
-Please refer to Section 2.2, observation #10 for detail information. - Set Direct IP-IP Audio Connections to y.
+This node name maps to the IP address of Avaya SBCE as defined in Section 5.3. - Set the Far-end Network Region to the IP network region 1 defined for the service provider in Section 5.5.

+- Set the Far-end Domain to avaya.com. - Set the DTMF over IP field to rtp-payload.
+This setting enables Communication Manager to send DTMF transmissions using RFC 2833. - Set Direct IP-IP Audio Connections to y.
 This field will enable media shuffling on the SIP trunk allowing Communication Manager to redirect media traffic directly between the SIP trunk and the enterprise endpoint.
-If this value is set to n, then Avaya Media Gateway will remain in the media path between the SIP trunk and the endpoint for the duration of the call.
-Depending on the number of media resources available in the Avaya Media Gateway, these resources may be depleted during high call volume preventing additional calls from completing. - Verify that the Direct IP-IP Early Media is set to the same value of the signaling group used for the enterprise site.
-The default setting for this field is n.
-See the Media Format bullet item in Section 2.2 observation #7 for more information.

-- Change default setting of 6 for Alternate Route Timer (sec) to 12.
+If this value is set to n, then Avaya Media Gateway will remain in the media path between the SIP trunk and the endpoint.
+Depending on the number of media resources available in the Avaya Media Gateway, these resources may be depleted during high call volume preventing additional calls from completing. - Set the Direct IP-IP Early Media is to n. - Change default setting of 6 for Alternate Route Timer (sec) to 12.
 This allows more time for inbound PSTN calls to complete through MTS Allstream. - Default values may be used for all other fields.